amgarv/LUCID_TOOL_BACKEND/README.md

 1. Take the full URL you copied from your deployment's landing page (e.g., `https://your-project-name.vercel.app/lucid`).
 2. In your Qualtrics survey, go to the **Survey Flow**.
-3. Set the value of the Embedded Data field named `LUCIDURL` exactly to the URL you copied.
+3. Set the value of the Embedded Data field named `LUCIDBackendURL` exactly to the URL you copied.

 Your Qualtrics tool should now be able to communicate with your deployed LUCID backend.